Unified Disturbance Aware Safe Kinematic Control for Closed-Architecture Robots: Hardware Experiments

-\begin{enumerate} \item The safety function $h$ exhibits consistent performance under different payloads, {indicating robustness of both methods.} \item {Due to disturbance estimation error, a slight violation of the safety specification occurs, with the lowest point reaching $-0.597$ mm for DOB-CBF and $-0.366$ mm for the proposed method.
-This necessitates the consideration of estimation error bounds for both methods.} \end{enumerate}
+\item A slight safety violation occurs due to disturbance estimation error, with minimum values of $-0.597$ mm for DOB-CBF and $-0.366$ mm for the proposed method, highlighting the need to account for estimation error bounds in both. \end{enumerate}

-{We collect experimental data for the estimated \(\hat{b}_e(x,d)\) and \(\hat{f}\) from the DOB and ESO, respectively.
-Their finite differences are computed to obtain the maximum values, which serve as bounds on their rates of change.
-Fig. \ref{fig: MFCBFErrorBoundCompare} illustrates the resulting $h$ values after incorporating the estimation error bounds of the two approaches. } Compared to the previous experiment shown in Fig. \ref{fig: MFCBFNoErrorBoundCompare}, we have the following observations: \begin{enumerate} \item The trajectories are safe and consistent under different payloads, {indicating robustness of both methods}. \item The incorporation of the estimation error bound elevates the value of $h$, making the trajectories always stay in the safety set; see the positive $h$ function values.
+We collect experimental data for \(\hat{b}_e(x,d)\) and \(\hat{f}\) from the DOB and ESO, respectively.
+Their finite differences yield the maximum rates of change, used as estimation error bounds.
+Fig. \ref{fig: MFCBFErrorBoundCompare} shows the resulting $h$ values after incorporating these bounds.
+Compared with Fig. \ref{fig: MFCBFNoErrorBoundCompare}, we observe that:

-\item {When incorporating error bounds, our approach remains closer to the safety boundary than that of \cite{dacs2022robust}, indicating reduced conservatism.
-A possible explanation is that \cite{dacs2022robust} estimates \(b_e(x,d)=\frac{\partial \zeta}{\partial q} f\), which involves a state-dependent Jacobian matrix.
-In a real robot with measurement noise, this introduces additional uncertainty, on top of the uncertainty from the disturbance \( f \), potentially resulting in compounded estimation error.
-However, we acknowledge that the difference is not large, typically within the order of millimeter in \( h \).}
+\begin{enumerate} \item The trajectories remain safe and consistent across different payloads, demonstrating the robustness of both methods. \item Incorporating the estimation error bound raises $h$, keeping trajectories strictly within the safety set (positive $h$ values). \item With error bounds, our method stays closer to the safety boundary than \cite{dacs2022robust}, indicating lower conservatism.
+This may be because \cite{dacs2022robust} estimates \( b_e(x,d) = \frac{\partial \zeta}{\partial q} f \), which includes a state-dependent Jacobian, making it more sensitive to measurement noise and compounding estimation errors.

 \end{enumerate}